2019: CJ charges judges to conclude political cases

 Godwin Tsa, Abuja

-The Chief Judge of the Federal High Court, Justice Abdul Kafarati, has tasked judges of the court to fast-track hearing of political cases pending before them.
+The Chief Judge of the Federal High Court, Justice Abdul Kafarati, has tasked judges of the court to fast track the hearing of political cases that are pending before them.

-Justice Abdul Kafarati gave the charge, yesterday, at a special court session to herald commencement of the 2018/2019 legal year in Abuja.
+Justice Abdu-Kafarati gave the charge, on Monday, at the occasion of the special court session to herald the commencement of the court’s 2018/2019 legal year in Abuja.

-The chief judge noted that speedy determination of such suits would enable political gladiators know their fate before the forthcoming 2019 general election.
+The Chief Judge noted that the speedy determination of such suits would enable political gladiators to know their fate before the forthcoming 2019 general elections.

 “It is extremely important that all political cases that may affect any of the parties which are still pending in any of our courts be concluded without further waste of time to afford all candidates the opportunity to pursue their political ambitions.